Upper bound estimation for the ratio of the first two eigenvalues of Robin Laplacian: Introduction

+Here, for simplicity, we restrict $\Omega$ has the same measure as the unit ball.
+In fact, our arguments can be easily extended to any finite measure domain.
+However, in this case, the value $\frac{\mu_2}{\mu_1}\Big|_{B_R}$ will depend on $R$, which is different from the Dirichlet case.
+Indeed, we can easily derive that

+From our Theorem 1.3 in below, for fixed $\sigma$, the above formula is strictly monotonically decreasing with respect to $R$.

 Under the assumptions of Theorem 1.1, our conclusion indicates that the above PPW type conjecture is true for all dimensions $N \geq 2$ and for all $\sigma>0$.
 In particular, Theorem 1.1 has a direct physical implication for a drum with an elastically supported boundary: one can indeed determine whether such a drum is circular from its first two eigenfrequencies.
-Specifically, under our conditions, if the ratio $\mu_2/\mu_1$ attains the universal upper bound $k_{1,1}^2/k_{0,1}^2$ which is independent of the shape and size of the drum, then the drum must be circular.
+Specifically, under our conditions, if the ratio $\mu_2/\mu_1$ attains its maximum value which is independent of the shape, then the drum must be circular.
 Conversely, any deviation of this ratio from the maximum value signifies a non-circular shape.
-Moreover, the ratio of the first two tones cannot exceed $k_{1,1}^2/k_{0,1}^2$.
 This conclusively affirms the claim in Yau's Problem 77 \cite{Yau} for the case of an elastic drum.